Our grandma and our project.

 We smiled at each other.
 We knew why!

 We didn’t mind, either, as we walked among the tombstones with her and listened as she reminisced about the people of her past.
-We paused with her at the most important tombstone of them all and felt a special reverence as she said, “And here is where Grandpa is buried.”
+At the most important tombstone of them all, we paused and felt a special reverence as she said, “And here is where Grandpa is buried.”

 We were able also to locate the tombstone of Gary, her oldest daughter Ann’s first son who died before he was two.
 Her mind was clear as she spoke of those days now so far in the past and unknown to us.